All companies

 Does Tavus have a free tier?

 Yes.
-The developer Free plan includes 25 conversation minutes/mo, 25 stock replicas, and whitelabeled API access.
+The developer Free plan includes 20 conversation minutes/mo, stock replicas, whitelabeled API access, and support for 42+ languages.
 PALs also has a Free consumer tier with unlimited messaging and 15 minutes of voice and video calls.